chimera-linux/chimera-linux.github.io/about/index.md

 infrastructure called `cports`, with a build system called `cbuild`, written in Python.
 It is designed to be strict and correct, while minimizing the maintenance cost and allowing it to be managed with a small number of maintainers.
-Best practices are enforced via agressive linting and a strict sandbox.
+Best practices are enforced via aggressive linting and a strict sandbox.
 The system is also very fast, improving build speeds (by not spending time in `cbuild` pointlessly) and reducing reliance on caching.